tksh164/NdisEtl2Pcap/README.md

 # NdisEtl2Pcap

-NdisEtl2Pcap converts from the capture file that creates by the netsh command to the pcap file.
+NdisEtl2Pcap converts from the network trace file that creates by the netsh command to the pcap file.

 ## Usage